Skip to Content

 It’s really up to you and your teenager whether or not they can handle employment at their age, and if it’s the best use of their time.

-They'll also need to follow any youth employment laws in your state, and make sure they can legally work the way you’d like to, first.
+They'll also need to follow any youth employment laws in your state and make sure they can legally work the way you’d like to, first.
 Also, keep in mind the Youth Minimum Wage law

-Finally, another thing to consider when trying to make money during the school year is giving your teen a big-enough head start when finding employment.
+Finally, another thing to consider when trying to make money during the school year is giving your teen a big enough head start when finding employment.

 For example, when I was in high school and knew I wanted my old job back at the Chester County Migrant Ministry for summer break, I called my boss around March.
 I wanted to give her ample time – before she considered hiring someone else – to take me back on.
-And if I found out that she wouldn’t need me in the summer time?
+And if I found out that she wouldn’t need me in the summertime?
 Then I wanted to give MYSELF ample time to look for other summer work.

 Consistent Money-Making Opportunities for High School Students:

 In this section, find actual places to work as a teenager (part-time and seasonal ideas).
-Some of these even make the list of 16 best high paying jobs for high school students!
+Some of these even make the list of 16 best high-paying jobs for high school students!

 1. Position at their School District